juliuswadskov/simpel-events/readme.md

 `TriggerClientEvent('raag:notify', source, text)`

 For this one you can use https://wiki.gtanet.work/index.php?title=Notification_Pictures for help with **clan**
-`TriggerClientEvent('raag:AdvancedNotify', text, sender, subject, clan, duration)`
+`TriggerClientEvent('raag:Anotify', text, sender, subject, clan, duration)`